scholarslab/CodeLab/Week12/README.md

 ## Assignment

 Scrape all the Scholars' Lab blog posts and figure out who has published the most words and why is it Brandon?
 Export a CSV of how many words Brandon has written for each month and we can try to unprofessionally infer things about his private life.
+Try out some of your ideas for text analysis on his posts if you'd like.